jclopezspace/Fortran-SW-NASA/README.md

 # Fortran JMU Project

-This contains original Fortran 90 code I wrote for Math 448 at James Madison University in 2007.
+This repository contains a portion of a programming project I worked on at James Madison University in their Math 448 Numerical Methods course in 2007.
+The programming assignment was to implement various numerical method algorithms in Fortran 90 code.

+I have included a portion of that programming assignment in this repository to show off how you can use GitHub Copilot to modernize legacy code.

 The folder [fortranSrc](fortranSrc) has the original unmodified Fortran code I wrote for the project.